Prince’s Mead was originally established to educate children of the staff at Winchester College.

-In 1952 Miss Holme purchased 36 Edgar Road as her new home for the rapidly expanding school.
-At the same time the close association with the College had declined as Miss Holme wanted an establishment that she could run according to her own ideas and methods.
-As her brother was working at a school called King’s Mead, Miss Holme decided that her own establishment for younger children should be called Prince’s Mead.
+In the late forties, Miss Crystal Holme formed a small school in her home in Christchurch Road.
+In 1952 she purchased 36 Edgar Road as the new home for her rapidly expanding school.
+At the same time the appeal of the school broadened beyond the close association with the College.
+Her brother was teaching at a school for older pupils called King’s Mead so Miss Holme decided that her own establishment for younger children would be called Prince’s Mead.

-Mrs Irving-Bell continued as Headmistress and during her tenure the school continued to grow.
-In 1984 the house next to the school in Lansdowne Road was purchased and Holme House set up to house the children in their early years at school.
+In 1973 Mrs Elizabeth Irving-Bell was appointed as Headmistress and in 1982 the school became a charitable trust.
+Two years later the house next to the school in Lansdowne Road was purchased and Holme House established to house those children in their early years at school.

 The first house was built in 1722.
 This was subsequently demolished and a new mansion was constructed on the site in 1820 by Sir Charles Ogle.

 His descendants retained the house until it ceased to be a private residence.
 The drawing room with its panelled ceiling survives today, as does the large and impressive mirror which dominates one end of the room.

 Please contact the School to purchase a comprehensive history of Worthy Park House (£5 plus p&p).